turbo/pg-shortkey/README.md

 # pg-shortkey

 This installs a trigger and type which allow you to use YouTube-like short IDs (e.g. `1TNhBqYo-6Q`) as Postgres Primary Keys.
+Just like the YouTube IDs, SHORTKEY IDs are fixed length and URL-safe.

 ## Install